Restorative Dentistry – Center, TX

 Say Goodbye to Dental Pain & Damage

-Why Choose Family Dental Center for Restorative Dentistry?
+Why Choose Family Dental Center of East Texas for Restorative Dentistry?

 - Advanced Training in E4D & CEREC One-Visit Crowns

 Dental fillings have been used for decades to treat the damage caused by cavities and help repair a tooth’s natural shape and function.
 At Family Dental Center of East Texas, we’ve left traditional amalgam fillings in the past in favor of tooth-colored composite resin, which is a flexible and attractive material that bonds directly with the enamel.
 This type of filling is very conservative, which means we can protect and preserve more of the tooth during treatment.
 Additionally, the lack of metals means that patients won’t have to worry about wincing when eating hot soup or ice cream.

 Dental crowns are an important cornerstone of restorative dentistry and are often recommended when a tooth is too badly damaged to support a filling.
 This custom smile addition fits over the remaining tooth securely, both rebuilding it and protecting it from further harm.
 Plus, we offer metal-free, all-ceramic materials for new crowns so that no one will even be able to tell it isn’t natural.
 Our doctors often recommend this service in the following situations: